Ars Longa Vita Brevis (album): Title and album cover

 The title is an aphorism attributed to Hippocrates usually rendered as "Art is long, life is short"; Keith Emerson's interpretation of this can be gauged from his sleevenote:

 Newton's first law of motion states a body will remain at rest or continue with uniform motion in a straight line unless acted on by a force.
 This time the force happened to come from a European source.
 Ours is an extension of the original Allegro from Brandenburg Concerto No. 3.
 Yesterday I met someone who changed my life, today we put down a sound that made our aim accurate.
 Tomorrow is yesterday's history and art will still be there, even if life terminates.

 For the cover, the group hired photographer Gered Mankowitz to create a composite overlap of X-rays of the three band members.
 While at the medical clinic, Emerson was informed that his X-ray showed two broken ribs, sustained from his intensely physical performances during the group's live shows.
+Another idea for the cover was to inject the band members with a fluorescent liquid that would show up as psychedelic colors in the X-ray, although this was refused by the doctor; nonetheless, Immediate Records head Andrew Loog Oldham told it to the press as if it was true.
 The cover went on to win the New Musical Express award for Best Pop Album Sleeve that year.

 Release and reception

 The original US version of the album opened with the earlier single "America".
 Released in November 1968, Ars Longa Vita Brevis failed to chart in either the UK or US, although it received a positive review from Record Mirror which stated it was "musically excellent, very original, and going in a good direction to boot."
-Melody Maker was even more impressed, calling it "a vast improvement on their first album which shows them moving in a direction far removed from any other group, British or American."
+Melody Maker was even more impressed, calling it "not only a vast improvement on their first album, but a major breakthrough in pop group experimentation which shows them moving in a direction far removed from any other group, British or American.
+In fact, the phrase "pop group" becomes obsolete in view of their bold and imaginative crossbreeding of classical, jazz and rock and roll music."
 Retrospectively, Allmusic's Bruce Eder described the album as "a genuinely groundbreaking effort."